aljun-majo/React-JS-and-WP-Rest-API/README.md

 # React JS and WordPress REST API
+### this is for my video series demo only not for production

 - Gist for Bootstrap 4 Carouse in React and WordPress REST API with Reactstrap, ACF custom fields, custom endpoint
   - [custom endpoint carousel to display ACF custom fields](https://gist.github.com/jun20/694d8b90d2ba4acd7983a9b2c91b5a2a)